jbonatakis/collatz/README.md

 # collatz

-This repository is to serve as my "Hello world": simply learnig how to GitHub.
+This repository is to serve as my "Hello world": simply learnig how to use GitHub.

 About me: